Skyvive/Swiftstraints/README.md

 ```

 Alternatively, you can clone this repo or download it as a zip and include the classes in your project.

+## Author

+Brad Hilton, brad.hilton.nw@gmail.com

+## License

+Swiftstraints is available under the MIT license.
+See the LICENSE file for more info.